cysouw/diathesis/text/c05_case.md

 c.
 Ich sehe gut.
 :::

-What is left over is just an apparently very small group of transitive verbs that allow for the accusative to be dropped – and not allow for a (free) dative, nor for a prepositional antipassive.
+What is left over is just an apparently small group of transitive verbs that allow for the accusative to be dropped – and not allow for a (free) dative, nor for a prepositional antipassive.
 These verbs are formally similar to verbs that allow for an accusative to be added (see [@sec:case-accusative-addition]).
-The only difference between these two classes is a (rather vague) semantic intuition about whether the intransitive or the transitive meaning is more 'basic'.
+The only difference between adding or removing an accusative is an (admittedly rather vague) semantic intuition about whether the intransitive or the transitive meaning is more 'basic'.

 **Attested Verbs**